Overcoming the Curvature Bottleneck in MeanFlow: More Discussion

 \subsection{Broader Impact}

-This work introduces a simple yet effective framework for efficient one-step generative modeling by training a MeanFlow model on rectified trajectories.
-Through extensive evaluations across multiple ImageNet settings, varying in resolution, latent representation, and model architecture, we demonstrate that \Approach{} achieves strong performance and high efficiency.

-Beyond empirical gains, our method highlights a practical and socially relevant shift in how large generative models may be trained.
-Traditional few-step or one-step distillation pipelines often require expensive, high-end training hardware (e.g., A100-class GPUs), limiting accessibility to well-resourced institutions.
-In contrast, \Approach{} moves many of the computational burden to the inference reflow stage, followed by a lightweight MeanFlow training phase.
+Beyond empirical gains, our method highlights a practical and socially relevant shift in how large generative models can be trained.
+Traditional few-step or one-step distillation pipelines often concentrate compute in expensive training workloads on high-end accelerators (e.g., A100-class GPUs), which limits accessibility to well-resourced institutions.
+In contrast, \Approach{} shifts a substantial fraction of computation to an \emph{inference-only} stage (sampling rectified couplings), followed by a lightweight MeanFlow training phase.
 Because inference workloads can be executed efficiently on widely available consumer- or inference-grade accelerators, our framework reduces reliance on scarce training GPUs and lowers the barrier to experimentation.